LPIE Music Instructors

 Angela Schmidt Angela has a degree in music education with choral concentration from University of the Pacific and a Masters of Music Education with a Kodaly Emphasis Orff Certificate Level I from Holy Names University.
 In addition to currently working for the Lafayette School District, Borba served as Director of Danville Girls Chorus Prep Choir, Director of Danville Congregational Church Children's Music Program and as a private voice teacher.

 John Speers John graduated from University of Michigan with a bachelor’s degree in oboe performance.
 He attended both Stanley Middle School and Miramonte High School.
 Currently, he is teaching private lessons and playing with the UC Berkeley Symphony Orchestra.
 He will be starting his master’s degree in oboe performance at the San Francisco Conservatory of Music in the fall.

-LPIE’S K-12 Music Aides and Mentors
+LPIE’S K-12 Music Aides, Mentors, Coaches, Master Teachers and Accompanists

 Victoria Ghulam grew up in Portland Oregon.
 She received a BA in music from Mills College and her California teaching credential from UC Berkeley.
 She was the general music teacher at Springhill before joining Mrs. Brummel in the string classes at three schools.
 Mrs. Ghulum teaches voice privately and conducts congregational singing at the Church of Jesus Christ of Latter Day Saints in Pleasant Hill.